AMCLab/Synthetic-data---Generator-and-results/README.md

 ### Summary

-This repository contains all the scripts necessary to replicate the results presented in the synthetic data paper paper draft at https://www.overleaf.com/project/663c753ae7583a859de7f2a1
+This repository contains all the scripts necessary to replicate the results presented in the synthetic data paper.

-Enjoy, and any questions can be sent to eoinpadraigwalsh26+research@gmail.com.

 ### Instructions